 I am his knife.
 I strike hard, deep, and only once.

 Yes, he asked if I were willing.
 I was.
 Because when you did this, you didn’t do it to him.
 You did it to me.

 I catch you by the sea.

-I will end your life in the shallows of places that remind you of times, times when your squall was small and weak and mortal, times when I found you and rage you into a tempest.
+I will end your life in the shallows of places that remind you of times when your squall was small and weak and mortal, times when I found you and raged you into a tempest.

 I tell you this, as well: when I am done, I will wash your blood off my hands before it can flake away to ash.
 I will replace you with oil and brine and engine-chemicals in the polluted, filthy bay, and I will turn my back on all that is left of you before your body finishes disintegration.

 I will see the life leave you.
 You died for nothing.

 Damn you for forcing this.